 • Fodor's Travel Forum - read travellers' Trip Reports and forum discussions (searchable by country) about operators and their trips.

 In addition to checking the operators out on review websites and travel forums, a quick web search for the operator can also garner fruitful results.
-If a tour operator isn't mentioned on any travel forums or in reviews, proceed with caution.
-If the tour operator doesn't come up in search results at all then it is probably fair to say move on to the next one.
-A reputable safari company should at least have some online presence at this advanced stage of technological development.
+If a tour operator isn't mentioned on any travel forums or reviews, proceed with caution.
+If the tour operator doesn't have a well established online reputation then it is probably wise to move on to the next one.
+Likewise, if their website is shoddy and hard to navigate, or they use a gmail address as primary contact, that's usually not a good sign.

 2 Picking the right African safari operator